taoliu12/artgallery-react-rails/README.md

 # Art Gallery

-The project is a react app that mimics a website for an art gallery or museum.
+The project is a react app website for an art gallery or museum.
 It allows users to browser images and events.

 [Live Demo](https://artgallery-react-rails.onrender.com) - Initial loading can take up to 30 seconds due to render.io's hosting free tier.